Hugh Acland (surgeon): Local politics

 Acland was elected to the North Canterbury Hospital Board in 1927 and remained a member for the following 17 years.
 He contested the election for Mayor of Christchurch in 1935 and was narrowly beaten by the incumbent, Labour's Dan Sullivan.
 The election attracted nationwide attention, as Christchurch was a Labour-stronghold and due to Acland's widespread popularity, it was regarded as a test whether Labour could potentially win the November 1935 general election (which it did).
 Acland was elected as a councillor to Christchurch City Council in 1936 and served until 1941.

 Honours and awards

-In 1917, Acland was appointed an additional Companion of the Order of St Michael and St George, in recognition of valuable services in connection with World War I. In the 1919 King's Birthday Honours, he was made a Companion of the Order of the British Empire, also for war services.
+In 1917, Acland was appointed an additional Companion of the Order of St Michael and St George, in recognition of valuable services in connection with World War I. In the 1919 King's Birthday Honours, he was made a Commander of the Order of the British Empire, also for war services.
 Acland was appointed a Knight Bachelor in the 1933 King's Birthday Honours.
 In 1935, he was awarded the King George V Silver Jubilee Medal, and in 1953 he received the Queen Elizabeth II Coronation Medal.